rajdev0ps/rajdev0ps/README.md

 ## About Me
 # Raj DevOps - Multi-Cloud Architect

-  With a decade of experience in IT, I am a Multi-Cloud Architect with a deep expertise in various cloud platforms and DevOps practices.
-My proficiency enables me to design and implement robust and scalable
-  solutions tailored to modern needs.
-I specialize in crafting sophisticated cloud architectures and modernizing applications.
-My skill set includes:
+  With a decade of experience in IT, I am a Multi-Cloud Architect with deep expertise in various cloud platforms and DevOps practices.
+My proficiency allows me to design and implement robust, scalable solutions tailored to modern needs.
+I specialize in crafting sophisticated cloud architectures and modernizing applications

 #### Technical Skills:
  - **Amazon Web Services(AWS)**